-- Once it has been installed from the multiviewer, Signal Path Viewer remains on your PC or laptop, and can be launched from the shortcut that was added to your desktop, Apps view, Start screen (see page 69), or from the Start menu.
+- Once it has been installed from the multiviewer, Signal Path Viewer remains on your PC or laptop, and can be launched from the shortcut that was added to your desktop, Apps view, Start screen (see page 71), or from the Start menu.
 Whenever you install a new version of the Kaleido Software on the multiviewer, the next time you open Signal Path Viewer, your installed copy of the application will be automatically updated from the multiviewer. - Should you need Signal Path Viewer to connect to a different multiviewer, then you must install it again, from the other multiviewer's home page. - If you remove or re-install input/output card A, or input/output card B, Signal Path Viewer may stop displaying real-time updates, in which case close the application and then open it again.
+For more information about the location of card A and B in the frame, see Installation of the KMX-49N1 in the GV Node Frame, on page 25.